michkles/javascript-module-pattern-workshop/INSTRUCTIONS.md

 * Do "thumbs" on the [learning objectives](README.md#learning-objectives).

+* Run the tests.
+Run the app and show the output.

 * Spend five minutes talking through the high level ideas of the module pattern, using the code in this repo for examples.

 * Do "thumbs" on the learning objectives.